Deep Spectral Prior: Acknowledgment

 \section{Acknowledgment}

 YC is funded by an AstraZeneca studentship and a Google studentship.
+XZ thanks Qiuzhen College, Tsinghua University, for supporting this research.
 CBS acknowledges support from the Philip Leverhulme Prize, the Royal Society Wolfson Fellowship, the EPSRC advanced career fellowship EP/V029428/1, EPSRC grants EP/S026045/1 and EP/T003553/1, EP/N014588/1, EP/T017961/1, the Wellcome Innovator Awards 215733/Z/19/Z and 221633/Z/20/Z, the European Union Horizon 2020 research and innovation programme under the Marie Skodowska-Curie grant agreement No. 777826 NoMADS, the Cantab Capital Institute for the Mathematics of Information and the Alan Turing Institute.
 AIAR gratefully acknowledges the support from Yau Mathematical Sciences Center, Tsinghua University.
+This work is also supported by the Tsinghua University Dushi Program.

 {